nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

 ## Summer

-The DevTools team wants to remove <abbr title="Graphic Command Line Interface">GCLI</abbr>, which is not used widely and relies on old technologies that will be removed of Firefox in the future (<a href="https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XUL"><abbr title="XML User Interface Language">XUL</abbr></a>).
-The GCLI exposed commands that user could run.
-The most used one was the `screenshot` command, which let you grab a part or the full view of a website, and save it to an image file on your disk.
+The DevTools team wants to remove <abbr title="Graphic Command Line Interface">GCLI</abbr>, which is not widely used  and relies on old technologies that will be removed from Firefox in the future (<a href="https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XUL"><abbr title="XML User Interface Language">XUL</abbr></a>).
+The GCLI exposed commands that user could run, the most popular one being the `screenshot` command.
+It let you grab a part, or the full view, of a website and save it to an image file on your disk.
-As we did want to keep this feature for users who enjoyed it, we decided to migrate it in the console.
+As we did want to keep this feature for users who need it, we decided to migrate it in the console.
 [Yulia Startsev](https://twitter.com/ioctaptceb) did most of the work here to deliver a `:screenshot` command, which you can read about in [this nice article by Eric Meyer](https://meyerweb.com/eric/thoughts/2018/08/24/firefoxs-screenshot-command-2018/).

 This was a good opportunity to define what commands could look like in the WebConsole, and how to differentiate them from Javascript expression (hence the `:` at the beginning of those).
 We used it to create a second command, `:help` (previously existing as a JS `help()` function), that redirects the user to an MDN page listing all the existing helpers in the console.

 ---

-As a follow-up of our syntax highlighting work, [Brian Grinstead](https://twitter.com/bgrins) lands a patch to add it to the expression, when it's displayed in the output.
+As a follow-up of our syntax highlighting work, [Brian Grinstead](https://twitter.com/bgrins) lands a patch to add it to the expression when displayed in the output.

 <figure>
   <img src="/images/posts_assets/2019-01-17/syntax_highlighting.jpg" alt="Syntax highlighting in console"/>